zackkrida/fauxpenverse/rfcs/20220307-monitoring_across_the_stack.md

 ## Overview of proposed changes

-* Use the existing Grafana instance in production
+- Use the existing Grafana instance in production
-* Use ECS to deploy the following services in production:
+- Use ECS to deploy the following services in production:
-    * Prometheus
+  - Prometheus
-    * GNU Mailman
+  - GNU Mailman
-* Use a new, small RDS instance for Grafana's Postgres DB.
+- Use a new, small RDS instance for Grafana's Postgres DB.
-* Rely on Prometheus primarily as a metrics aggregator and time series database.
+- Rely on Prometheus primarily as a metrics aggregator and time series database.
 Do not use it for rule and alarm configuration.
-* Rely on Grafana for visbility and alarming upstream from Prometheus.
+- Rely on Grafana for visbility and alarming upstream from Prometheus.
-* Create separate alarm streams per service in Mailman and aggregate all alarms into a Slack channel for extra visibility and redundancy.
+- Create separate alarm streams per service in Mailman and aggregate all alarms into a Slack channel for extra visibility and redundancy.
-* Use `django-prometheus` library to add the Prometheus `/metrics` endpoint to the API
+- Use `django-prometheus` library to add the Prometheus `/metrics` endpoint to the API
-* Expose Grafana dashboards publicly _a la_ [Wikimedia](https://grafana.wikimedia.org/?orgId=1) and other FOSS projects
+- Expose Grafana dashboards publicly _a la_ [Wikimedia](https://grafana.wikimedia.org/?orgId=1) and other FOSS projects
-* Create `@openverse/nuxt-module-prometheus` to create a pluggable Prometheus monitoring integration for Nuxt based on existing (but incomplete) projects
+- Create `@fauxpenverse/nuxt-module-prometheus` to create a pluggable Prometheus monitoring integration for Nuxt based on existing (but incomplete) projects
-* Integrate Prometheus exporters for the rest of our services and infrastructure
+- Integrate Prometheus exporters for the rest of our services and infrastructure
-* Deploy Runbooks for all alarms to the Openverse handbook on WordPress.org
+- Deploy Runbooks for all alarms to the fauxpenverse handbook on WordPress.org

 ## Implementation Plan

 1. Merge the example local stack implementation from this PR and update any of the things we agree to change during the RFC period.
-    * Additionally configure pre-commit linting for prometheus configurations
+   - Additionally configure pre-commit linting for prometheus configurations
 1. Add `django_prometheus` to the API to expose the `/metrics` endpoint consumed by Prometheus.
-    * As part of this we need to figure out if we want to hide the metrics endpoint behind authentication.
+   - As part of this we need to figure out if we want to hide the metrics endpoint behind authentication.
 See `Outstanding questions/Authentication` above.
-    * Configure Prometheus to be able to scrape the relevant environment's `/metrics` endpoint (base this off the local configuration)
+   - Configure Prometheus to be able to scrape the relevant environment's `/metrics` endpoint (base this off the local configuration)
-    * Deploy the API and confirm that the metrics are able to be scraped at the new endpoint.
+   - Deploy the API and confirm that the metrics are able to be scraped at the new endpoint.
 1. Create the same `/metrics` endpoint for Nuxt using the [Node.js client library](https://github.com/siimon/prom-client)
-    * This will be more work as we'll have to write our own middlware for it.
+   - This will be more work as we'll have to write our own middlware for it.
-    * There are some existing Nuxt Prometheus modules like [this one](https://github.com/franckaragao/nuxt-prometheus-module) but they're not maintained and far more basic than what we actually want to get.
-We could fork those and create our own `@openverse/nuxt-prometheus-module` or something with better defaults more akin to the level of visibility that the `django-prometheus` module provides for Django.
+   - There are some existing Nuxt Prometheus modules like [this one](https://github.com/franckaragao/nuxt-prometheus-module) but they're not maintained and far more basic than what we actually want to get.
+We could fork those and create our own `@fauxpenverse/nuxt-prometheus-module` or something with better defaults more akin to the level of visibility that the `django-prometheus` module provides for Django.
-    * Configure Prometheus to be able to scrape the `/metrics` endpoint and update configurations for each environment.
+   - Configure Prometheus to be able to scrape the `/metrics` endpoint and update configurations for each environment.
 1. Continue the above for each service.
 1. Let metrics gather for around 3-6 weeks then begin identifying areas we can create our first alerts around.
 Once we reach that milestone, create issues for creating alarms and writing runbooks for them.